 Establish yourself in a smaller, developed city like Kunshan, then upgrade to a mammoth like Shanghai.
 Kunshan is a very laid back city.
 It's also safe, very cheap to live in, pretty modern, and close to plenty of popular cities and attractions.
 Mix these items together and you've got a great place in China to settle into as a first timer in the country.

 You could start a new adventure in Kunshan and familiarize yourself with Chinese culture, traditions, lifestyle, workplace, nightlife, politics, you name it, without getting caught up in the hustle and bustle of the big city life.
-And once you've learned about and experienced the ins-and-outs of living and working in China, it becomes much more easier to make that transition to big league cities like Shanghai.
+And once you've learned about and experienced the ins-and-outs of living and working in China, it becomes much more easier to make that transition to top tier cities like Shanghai.